 The pairing of physical and mental activity is something yoga possesses better than any other way of getting in shape.

-For those reasons, yoga is a great choice for almost anyone looking to start their fitness journey, but it’s not the only option out there.
+For those reasons, yoga is a great choice for almost anyone looking to start their fitness journey — you can get amazing yoga results in just 30 days, after all — but it’s not the only option out there.

 Check out my workout reviews to see what I think about spin classes, boot camps, Orangetheory, and more!

-Ethan Lichtenberg is a writer for EffortlessInsurance.com and other top car insurance comparison sites.
+This post was written by Ethan Lichtenberg and edited by Evan Porter.
+Ethan is a writer for EffortlessInsurance.com and other top car insurance comparison sites.
 He enjoys reading Fredrik Backman and sneaking off to the beach every chance he gets.